-Welcome to French 209!
-This is a 3-credit semester course for students who are beginners in French.
+Welcome to French 211!
+This is a 3-credit semester course for students who come from French 209 of French 20 (or equivalent).
 Particular emphasis is placed on oral/aural communication, writing skills and strategies to read efficiently in French.
 In addition, students are introduced to French and francophone cultures through readings and exercises integrated with the materials used for language acquisition.
 Emphasis is on developing students' communicative competence in preparation for further study.
 The course is based on the textbook Promenades accompanied by a workbook and computerized activities posted on the Supersite.
+Chapters 6, 7, 8, 9 and 10 will be covered.